Physics-informed machine learning for combustion: A review: PIML for combustion chemical kinetics (0D combustion)

 Neural ODE (NODE) was first proposed by Chen \textit{et al.} \cite{Chen201812_NODE} to develop a new family of NNs that parameterize the derivative of the hidden state using NNs, which is different from the traditional approach that defines discrete sequence of hidden layers, such as the ResNet and RNNs.
 Equation \eqref{eq: surr_grad} is the basic expression of NODEs, while state variables are computed by integrating the Equation \eqref{eq: surr_grad}:

 Compared to discrete approaches, NODEs can better learn the continuous dynamics of a system, thus showing better reconstruction and extrapolation performance \cite{Chen201812_NODE}.
 Since NODE is proposed for learning the first-order dynamics of sequential systems, it is natural to apply it to chemical kinetic systems.
-Extensive studies have applied NODEs to the modeling of chemical kinetics for both building surrogate models and discovering kinetics, where many of them have informed/embedded physics to the NODEs.
+Extensive studies have applied NODEs to the modeling of chemical kinetics for both building surrogate models and discovering kinetics (some are shown in Figure \ref{fig: chemical_NODE}), where many of them have informed/embedded physics to the NODEs.